Admissions 2018 - 19

 The school participates in the coordinated admission scheme administered by Kirklees Council’s Directorate for Children and Adults.

 Choice of school is an important decision which needs time and care.
-If there are questions which you would like to put to us, simply telephone the school and ask to speak to Mr J Cattell, Head of Citrine House who will be willing to help you.
+If there are questions which you would like to put to us, simply telephone the school and ask to speak to either Mrs McCauley Head of Engagement Phase (Nursery - Y4) or Mrs Wood Head of Co-operation Phase (Years 5-8) who will be willing to help you.

 A formal open evening is arranged in September, providing an opportunity for prospective parents to speak to staff and pupils, see the wide range of facilities we offer and look at samples of pupils’ work.
 Visitors are also welcome to see us on a normal working day.